Ki-Seki/Ki-Seki.github.io/index.md

 - **National Second Prize in the China Undergraduate Mathematical Contest in Modeling**
     China Society for Industrial and Applied Mathematics, 2021.11

-- **Scored 591/710 in the College English Test Band 6 (CET-6)**
-    Ministry of Education of the People's Republic of China, 2021.09

-- **Scored 607/710 in the College English Test Band 4 (CET-4)**
-    Ministry of Education of the People's Republic of China, 2020.12

 - **National Encouragement Scholarship** (Rank: Top 5%)
     Henan University of Economics and Law, 2020.11